LuciaMartinaScalise/Unravelling_Cremation/README.md

 - **Dr. Enrico Crema** (University of Cambridge) for his **guidance and statistical expertise**
 - **Dr. Sara Silvestrini** (University of Bologna) for performing the **ZooMS analyses**
 - **Dr. Miranda Evans** (University of Cambridge) for leading the **amelogenin analyses**
-- **Cambridge Trust and St John's College** for the financial support
+- **Cambridge Trust, St John's College, and Department of Archaeology (University of Cambridge)** for the financial support

 ---